 United States v.
 Barrera-Saucedo, 385 F.3d 533 (5th Cir.
-2004) (permissible for sentencing court to downwardly depart for all or part of time served by illegal alien defendant in state custody from the time immigration authorities located him until he is taken into federal custody).
+2004) (permissible for sentencing court to downwardly depart for all or part of time served by illegal alien defendant in state custody from the time immigration authorities located him until he is taken into federal custody); United States v.
+Sanchez-Rodriguez, 161 F.3d 556, 564 (9th Cir.
+1998) (en banc) (affirming downward departure to ameliorate the defendant's loss of the opportunity to serve a greater portion of his state sentence concurrent to his federal sentence).

 United States v.
-Chapman, 356 F.3d 843 (8th Cir.
-2004) ("truly exceptional rehabilitation alone can, in rare cases, support a downward departure even when the defendant does not accept responsibility"); United States v.
+Chapman, 356 F.3d 843, 847 (8th Cir.
+2004) (reversing district court's denial of downward departure for post-offense rehabilitation, holding that "truly exceptional rehabilitation alone can, in rare cases, support a downward departure even when the defendant does not accept responsibility"); United States v.
 DeShon, 183 F.3d 888 (8th Cir.
 1999) (same).

 United States v.
-Los Santos, 283 F.3d 422 (2d Cir.
-2002) (sentencing court may not depart under §5K2.0 based on prosecutorial delay that resulted in a missed opportunity for concurrent sentencing unless the delay was "in bad faith" or "longer than a reasonable amount of time for the government to have diligently investigated the crime").
+Los Santos, 283 F.3d 422, 428 (2d Cir.
+2002) (vacating sentence and remanding, holding the district court may not depart under §5K2.0 based on prosecutorial delay that resulted in a missed opportunity for concurrent sentencing unless the delay was "in bad faith" or "longer than a reasonable amount of time for the government to have diligently investigated the crime").

 United States v.
 Sheridan, 270 F.3d 669 (8th Cir.
-2001) (reversing downward departure based on victim's promiscuity: this was an impermissible ground because §2A3.2 adequately accounts for a victim's willingness to engage in the act).
+2001) (reversing downward departure based on victim's promiscuity, stating that was an impermissible ground for departure because §2A3.2 adequately accounts for a victim's willingness to engage in the act).